houseabsolute/Time-Local/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 1997 - 2016 by Graham Barr & Dave Rolsky.
+This software is copyright (c) 1997 - 2018 by Graham Barr & Dave Rolsky.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+The full text of the license can be found in the `LICENSE` file included with this distribution.